Olympus E-5 versus Olympus E-600

 Both the E-5 and the E-600 have been discontinued, but can regularly be found used on ebay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Olympus.

 So what conclusions can be drawn?
-Is the Olympus E-5 better than the Olympus E-600 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Olympus E-5 and the Olympus E-5?
+The listing below highlights the relative strengths of the two models.

 - Broader imaging potential: Can record not only still images but also 720/30p movies.

 - Easier setting verification: Has an LCD display on top to control shooting parameters.